-- Mammograms (Department of Health and Human Services, Office on Women's Health) Available in Spanish
+- Mammograms (Department of Health and Human Services, Office on Women's Health) Also in Spanish

-- Mammograms (National Cancer Institute) Available in Spanish
+- Mammograms (National Cancer Institute) Also in Spanish

 - Mammography (Radiological Society of North America, American College of Radiology)

 - What Is a Mammogram and When Should I Get One?
-(Centers for Disease Control and Prevention) Available in Spanish
+(Centers for Disease Control and Prevention) Also in Spanish

 Diagnosis and Tests

 - Screening for Breast Problems (American College of Obstetricians and Gynecologists) - PDF

 - Accuracy of Mammograms (Susan G. Komen for the Cure)